 Conclusion

-Comparing WP Engine vs Bluehost is a difficult proposition.
+Comparing WP Engine and Bluehost is a difficult proposition.

 If you focus on Bluehost’s WordPress shared hosting plans, you get exactly what you pay for – a budget hosting service.
-Bluehost does offer some nice bells and whistles, such as access to staging functionality, but it doesn’t come close to matching most managed hosting plans.
+Bluehost does offer some nice bells and whistles, such as access to a free CDN, but it doesn’t come close to matching most managed hosting plans.

-With WP Engine, you get blazing-fast performance and a lot of advanced functionality, at a higher cost.
+With WP Engine, you get blazing-fast performance and a lot of advanced functionality.
+This naturally comes at a higher cost.
 If you can afford it and you need the features offered, paying for one of their managed hosting plans is a smart investment.

 If you want to see either host in more detail, we have dedicated reviews for both of these hosts: